 Hector Berlioz invented another musical genre two centuries later more or less en passant: the orchestral song.
 Between 1834 and 1838 the composer set six poems by his compatriot Théophile Gautier to music; in 1856 he combined these songs and published them under the title Les Nuits d’été with orchestral accompaniment – a first, and not only in French music history.
 Whereas Berlioz was considered a revolutionary of French music of the 19th century, Claude Debussy and Maurice Ravel set new accents at the turn of the century.
 For many classical music lovers, the catchword “Impressionism”, borrowed from painting, under which the music of these two composers was conflated early on, has become a synonym for French music.

 One of the most original composers of the following generation was Edgard Varèse, who emigrated after the outbreak of the First World War from his home in France to the USA.
 He earned a name for himself in particular by emancipating noise in music; his Ionisation for 13 percussionists will be an effective opening to the evening.
 This little stroll through the rich innovations of French music will be conducted by François-Xavier Roth, born in Neuilly-sur-Seine in 1971.
 Acting Music Director of the SWR Sinfonieorchester Baden-Baden and Freiburg as well as designated General Music Director of the city of Cologne, Roth will be giving his debut as conductor of the Berliner Philharmoniker at these concerts.
-The interpreter of the Nuits d’été, Italian soprano Anna Caterina Antonacci, will also be debuting with the Philharmonic.
+Italian soprano Anna Caterina Antonacci, will be the interpreter of the Nuits d’été.